sellorm/cranalysis/README.md

 update_cache()
 ```

-The get a list of imports for a given list of packages:
+Then get a list of imports for a given list of packages:

 ``` r
 get_imports(c("plumber", "rmarkdown", "shiny"))